libhal-google/libhal-armcortex/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+# Usage

+## Initializing RAM and co-processors

+Before an embedded application can properly start, it needs to initialize its
+RAM and any other co-processors it may need at runtime.